small towns, great food and wine best escorted tours Italy

 Day 4 – Padova or Padua?
 (It’s Padova but the locals don’t really mind)

-Today you will leave Venice, taking the vaporetto – or local waterbus – to Piazzale Roma where you’ll be taken by private minibus for the hour-long trip to Padova (called Padua in English).
-You’ll arrive at your hotel which is right by the amazing Prato piazza.
-After settling in you’ll enjoy a guided tour of Padova: a city that is both a living religious monument and centre of revolutionary scientific learning.
+Today you will leave Venice, taking the vaporetto – or local waterbus – to Piazzale Roma where you’ll be taken by private minibus for the trip to Padova (called Padua in English).
+You’ll arrive at your hotel which is in Padova's old centre, and after settling in you’ll enjoy a guided tour of Padova: a city that is both a living religious monument and centre of revolutionary scientific learning.
 Having one of Italy’s major universities means Padova has a young and vibrant feel which you’ll get to know as you explore its piazzas and alleyways.
 You’ll also get to visit the amazing Scrovegni Chapel to see the brilliant frescoes created by Giotti in about 1305 and considered to be a masterpiece of Western art.
-You’ll be provided with a Padua Card, which will give you free use of Padova’s easy to use tram system as well as entry to a range of museums and galleries to explore in your free time in the city over the next two days.
 Later you’ll join us for a lovely group meal in a local restaurant.

 Inclusions: Vaporetto pass, private minibus transfer to Padova, 2-day Padua Pass, entry to the Scrovegni Chapel, guided tour of Padova